 By most accounts, Arabic is a challenging language to learn.
-From its alphabet, to its different dialects, to its rich history, the language is complex.
+From its alphabet to its different dialects, to its rich history, the language is complex.
 That said, for expats considering a move to the Kingdom, it may be a good idea to learn at least the basics.
 Having some knowledge of the language will be a tremendous benefit in a country where most people speak Arabic.
-So, read on to find different ways to learn Arabic in Saudi Arabia, from classroom study to mobile apps.

 - Why learn the Arabic language?